How to Turn a Bad Real Estate Investment Into a Good One

 For rental properties, if the plumbing, electrical, and roof require frequent attention and repairs, investors may end up spending way more time and money than it’s worth.

-There are a number of seller credibility warning signs that real estate investors may overlook.
-If the person or organization selling the property isn’t forthcoming with information or hesitant to withhold important details, that’s a red flag.
-They are likely trying to hide something and if you don’t trust the seller, you can count on unforseen costs and issues.
+There are some seller credibility warning signs that real estate investors may overlook.
+If the person or organization selling the property isn’t forthcoming with information or hesitant to withhold essential details, that’s a red flag.
+They are likely trying to hide something, and if you don’t trust the seller, you can count on unforeseen costs and issues.

-For example, if a seller is offering some sort of incentive to waive the inspection, that a bad sign.
+For example, if a seller offers some sort of incentive to waive the inspection, that’s a bad sign.

 What Makes a Good Real Estate Investment?

-There isn’t universal criteria for what exactly makes a real estate investment “good”.
-However, there are several factors to look at to help determine a “good” real estate investment from a “bad” one.
-The following are factors that impact a real estate investment, starting with five qualities of a good neighborhood.
+There aren’t universal criteria for what makes a real estate investment “good.”
+However, several factors help determine a “good” real estate investment from a “bad” one.
+The following factors impact a real estate investment, starting with the five qualities of a good neighborhood.

 5 Qualities of a Good Neighborhood to Invest In